volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp.md

     // One of the arguments from this list "external internal" must be set

     external {
-      // One of the arguments from this list "default_gateway address subnet_begin_offset subnet_end_offset from_site" must be set
+      // One of the arguments from this list "address subnet_begin_offset subnet_end_offset from_site default_gateway" must be set
-      address = "address"
+      from_site = true
       asn       = "asn"

       family_inet {
         // One of the arguments from this list "enable disable" must be set enable = true
       }

-      // One of the arguments from this list "interface_list inside_interfaces outside_interfaces interface" must be set
+      // One of the arguments from this list "interface interface_list inside_interfaces outside_interfaces" must be set inside_interfaces = true

-      interface {
-        name      = "test1"
-        namespace = "staging"
-        tenant    = "acmecorp"
-      }
       port              = "port"
     }
   }